Ballymore Eustace GAA

-Ballymore Eustace GAA is a Gaelic Athletic Association (GAA) club in Ballymore Eustace, County Kildare, Republic of Ireland, winner of the county senior football championships in 1953, completing the remarkable achievement of winning junior, intermediate and senior titles in successive years.
+Ballymore Eustace GAA is a Gaelic Athletic Association (GAA) club in Ballymore Eustace, County Kildare, Ireland, winner of the county senior football championships in 1953, completing the remarkable achievement of winning junior, intermediate and senior titles in successive years.

 History

 RIC records from 1890 show that Ballymore Irish Brigade had 34 members with officers listed as Revd J McCarthy, John Byrne, Laurence Morrissey and Pat Keenan.
 The club affiliated 1887–1926.
 James Doyle and Anthony Corrigan attended the 1889 convention.
 Kilmoney near Baltinglass was also recorded as affiliated to Kildare GAA in a Leinster Leader of 1890.
 Ballymore participated in the first Kildare junior championship in 1906.
 In 1916 it left the GAA altogether over a dispute with the County Board over the right to appeal a decision, resulting from a dispute over the Junior Football final with Kilcullen.
 After that, Ballymore was a soccer town.
 One of its most famous sons was Jack Byrne of Bohemians and Shamrock Rovers.